trezor/blockbook/docs/testing.md

 implemented in packages `blockbook/tests/rpc` and `blockbook/tests/sync` and both of them are declarative.
 For each coin there are test definition that enables particular tests of test suite and *testdata* file that contains test fixtures.

-Not every coin implementation support full set of back-end API so it is necessary define which tests of test suite are able to run.
+Not every coin implementation supports full set of back-end API so it is necessary to define which tests of test suite are able to run.
 That is done in test definition file *blockbook/tests/tests.json*.
 Configuration is hierarchical and test implementations call each level as separate subtest.
 Go's *test* command allows filter tests to run by `-run` flag.
 It perfectly fits with layered test definitions.
 For example, you can: